 To compensate for the short effective life of a patent in this sector, European jurisdictions have provisions for supplementary protection certificates, which can extend the period of protection of a pharmaceutical or plant protection product for up to 5 years (or up to 5.5 years for paediatric drugs).
 This extension is a considerable asset, especially when relating to blockbuster drugs generating significant profits.
 In many other countries, different ways of patent term extension serve the same goal.

-Our team in Edinburgh advised clients in the extensive medical research sector in Scotland which, benefitting from investment from the Scottish Government, is now responsible for £2.4 billion gross revenue for the Scottish economy.
+Our team in Edinburgh advise clients in the extensive medical research sector in Scotland which, benefitting from investment from the Scottish Government, is now responsible for £2.4 billion gross revenue for the Scottish economy.

 Our IP attorneys in Scotland have a particular focus on Life Sciences, MedTech and Medical devices.
 They advise clients of all sizes in preparing, filing and prosecuting patent applications on an international scale, including in the USA and Europe.
 The team has experience advising start-up companies and entrepreneurs.